Design Search / Trade Show and Event Tips / General (but important) Stuff /

 Have all your show objectives been met?
 Did you gather the number of leads that you anticipated?
 Did you meet your sales quota, if you had one?
 How did your booth staff function under pressure?

 It is a good idea to do a post show review with all staffers regardless of whether they are temporary help or your employees.
 Ask them if they have any feedback on how they felt the show went.
 Ask your staff about what worked and what did not.
 Which versions of the pitch worked best and which fell flat?
 Were there a sufficient number of promo items and brochures?
-How many people watched your product demos?
+How many people watched your product demos or videos?
+Were there other exhibitors who had crowds in their booth?
+Why?
 By asking these questions, you will discover decisions that worked and those that didn’t.
 By conducting a thorough post-show analysis, you can improve your performance at next year’s show.

 Reward Your Staff

 When the show is over, be sure to reward your hard-working staff for their efforts.
-You can take the team out for lunch or hold an office party.
-Be sure to make everyone feel appreciated.
-You can also set up incentives ahead of time by giving away prizes to those who generate the most qualified leads or achieve some other objective.
+You can take the team out for lunch, hold an office party, or simply given them an unexpected long weekend.
+Be sure to make everyone feel appreciated and that they have a role in sharing what happened at the show.
+Consider setting up incentives ahead of time and giving away prizes to those who generate the most qualified leads or achieve some other objective.
 Remember, your staff members are the key to your success at a show, so let them know they are valued.

 For more information about trade show or event marketing, give us a call or Contact Us.
 We welcome the opportunity to assist you with your next show.